CleverProgrammer/college_2016_spring/bio_101/chapter_4.md

     - Living cells do not have this option so they produce enzymes to bring substrates together to produce a product
     - This is done without increasing the temperature
     - This is done by lowering the activation energy

+# MISSING NOTES
+- Microtubules - Shape and support the cell composed of tubulin

+### Cell Junctions
+---
+    - Interact with neighboring cells
+    - 3 types found in animal cells
+        - Tight-prevent leakage of cellular fluid
+        - Anchoring-fasten cells into strong sheets
+        - Gap - channels that allow molecules to flow between cells

+### Cell wall
+---
+- Not found in animal cells
+- Found in plant cells
+- Have cell junctions called plasmodesmata that serve in communication between cells